 Use this chart by finding a vertical line on the graph that balances both hole diameter and laminate thickness.
 Determine the consequences of repair failure and find a horizontal line that represents the level of risk.
 Where the lines intersect will determine the importance of repair strength.
 Repairs that are in the upper right corner need to be done very conservatively, and repairs that are in the lower left corner can place a lower emphasis on strength.
 The chart also demonstrates the relationship between thickness and hole diameter.
 A hole with a large diameter is more highly stressed in a thin laminate than in a thick laminate.

 Keep in mind that in all repairs, regardless of materials or technique, bonding areas must be CLEAN and DRY and either POROUS or SANDED to provide tooth for good adhesion.

-Clean surfaces with an appropriate solvent to remove oil, grease, wax, sealants or other contaminates.
-Use a heat gun or hair dryer or allow bonding surfaces to dry thoroughly.
+Clean surfaces with an appropriate solvent to remove oil, grease, wax, sealants or other contaminants.
+Use a heat gun or hairdryer or allow bonding surfaces to dry thoroughly.
 Sand non-porous surfaces with 80-grit paper to provide a texture the epoxy can “key” into.

 Zone 1—Low-risk repairs using thickened epoxy